 What should I include with my reconsideration?

-Additional information submitted (e.g., progress notes, etc.) must include data as to how this information was obtained (e.g., log book, class schedule, etc.) Also, as stated above, a copy of the denial letter must accompany the reconsideration request.
+Please submit information that was not provided previously for reconsideration of the services under review.
+Also, as stated above, a copy of the denial letter must accompany the reconsideration request.

 What do we do if our office moves?
 Whom should we notify of the new address and contact information?